Peter’s Correspondence on the Actual Freedom List

 *

-Given that you have been a contributor to this mailing list for several years …
+PETER: Given that you have been a contributor to this mailing list for several years …

-That is most generous of you to refer to me as a ‘contributor’.
+RESPONDENT: That is most generous of you to refer to me as a ‘contributor’.
 What gives?
 Are you buttering me up for a future onslaught?

-I was simply stating a fact.
+PETER: I was simply stating a fact.
 One of the benefits of having an un-moderated Actual Freedom mailing list is that all aspects of the human condition are freely displayed for all to see … and as one of the staunchest defenders of the status quo the quality, style and substance of your contribution literally speaks for itself.

-Of course you would think this.
+RESPONDENT: Of course you would think this.
 This is how you have been brainwashed by your resident Dick.

-Right on cue, yet another of your Pavlovian responses – summarily dismissing anything and everything any actualist or anyone who is interested in actualism or anyone who agrees with anything Richard, I or Vineeto says by labelling them as disciples, brainwashed, clones, morons, arse-lickers and so on.
+PETER: Right on cue, yet another of your Pavlovian responses – summarily dismissing anything and everything any actualist or anyone who is interested in actualism or anyone who agrees with anything Richard, I or Vineeto says by labelling them as disciples, brainwashed, clones, morons, arse-lickers and so on.

 Some examples of your use of this tactic from the last few weeks –

-To Richard: Unfortunately, because of the greed, naiveté, gullibility, desperateness of the identity residing in most humans, their inborn instinctive intelligence for detecting con-artist egoistic bullshitting scum, like your self, is temporarily in abeyance.
+[Respondent to Richard]: Unfortunately, because of the greed, naiveté, gullibility, desperateness of the identity residing in most humans, their inborn instinctive intelligence for detecting con-artist egoistic bullshitting scum, like your self, is temporarily in abeyance.
 These poor unfortunate humans actually think they can get something in and from their association with such parasitic entities, posing as altruistic entities.
 Trivial Questions 25/12/2004

-To No 37: Oh, Gee you win!
+[Respondent to No 37]: Oh, Gee you win!
 You win the debate!
 Enjoy your hollow victory.
 Enjoy your intellectual actual freedom.
 You can now go on enjoying your life.
 You don’t know shit about UG or Ms Roberts, yet you speak like you are some expert on these people.
 This religion preys on those whose mind is for rent, and you have given this parasite, born of Richard’s demented brain, a new host organism and continued life.
 Some alien has taken over your brain.
 Admit it.
 If you have one honest bone in that body, you’d admit it; at least to your own usurped self.
 UG & BR 27/12/2004

 *

-… I am somewhat surprised that you made specific reference to the death of one’s children in your rant as it raises the possibility that it was a barb deliberately aimed at me to see if I would bite.
+PETER: … I am somewhat surprised that you made specific reference to the death of one’s children in your rant as it raises the possibility that it was a barb deliberately aimed at me to see if I would bite.

-No, Peter, I wasn’t trying to get you to bite.
+RESPONDENT: No, Peter, I wasn’t trying to get you to bite.
 But perhaps you think you are the only one who has lost a child?

-Not at all.
+PETER: Not at all.
 I know that I am not the only one who has lost a child – it was something I became acutely aware of soon after my own son died.
 I started to see the nonsense in my feeling that no-one else knew how much I was suffering, that my suffering was special, unique and more profound than others and this was the beginning of the end of me indulging in grief and sorrow.
 Eventually I saw that the bitter-sweet feeling of sorrow had become an integral part of my identity – sort of a badge of honour that marked me out as being special.

 As an aside, I notice that someone recently has put a name to another aspect of this innate tendency of humans to indulge in sorrow, the tendency to indulge in feeling sorrow for others – ‘compassion competition’.
 If you care to look into the matter, as I did at the time, you will find that both are but versions of the eons-old game of attempting to outdo others by claiming the moral high ground.